Another common type of articulation, or ornament, is the grace note.

 The term “grace note” is a sort of catch-all term for several musical ornaments with more specific names.
 Many musicians will say “grace note”—especially guitarists and bass players—and expect you'll know which specific kind of grace note to play.

-The most well-known grace note is the appogiatura.
+The most well-known grace note is the appoggiatura.

-An appogiatura (pronounced 'ah-paw-zhe-ah-tour-ah') is a note falling on the beat momentarily displacing a main note before resolving to the main note.
+An appoggiatura (pronounced 'ah-paw-zhe-ah-tour-ah') is a note falling on the beat momentarily displacing a main note before resolving to the main note.

-The word appogiatura originates from the Italian for 'to lean into.'
-Think of appogiaturas as one note leaning into a target note.
+The word appoggiatura originates from the Italian for 'to lean into.'
+Think of appoggiaturas as one note leaning into a target note.
 It's like an approach note.

-How long a performer holds the appogiatura is open to interpretation by the performer.
+How long a performer holds the appoggiatura is open to interpretation by the performer.

-Appogiaturas are quite common in piano and vocal music.
+Appoggiaturas are quite common in piano and vocal music.
 You won't see these in much music for the bass.
 It makes more sense to write out the notes more explicitly as you'd expect.
-But, you should know this term appogiatura as other musicians often use it interchangeably with the term grace note.
+But, you should know this term appoggiatura as other musicians often use it interchangeably with the term grace note.
 Plus, it will help you understand our next grace note—the acciaccatura.

 A similar type of grace note is the acciaccatura (pronounced 'ah-chuck-ah-tour-ah').
 The word comes from Italian meaning 'to crush.'

-The acciaccatura is shorter than the appogiatura and is often described as a “short appogiatura.”
+The acciaccatura is shorter than the appoggiatura and is often described as a “short appoggiatura.”
 Think of acciaccaturas as crushing two notes together.